zowe/docs-site/docs/user-guide/generate-certificates.md

 After you configure the `zowe.yaml`, follow the procedure to generate the certificate.

 1. Log in to your system.
 In this example, run `ssh dvipa.my-company.com` with your password.
+Please note that `dvipa.my-company.com` is an example address here.

 2. Run the following command in the directory with this `zowe.yaml` in terminal to generate the certificate and update the configuration values in `zowe.yaml`.

   `zwe init certificate -c ./zowe.yaml --update-config`

 3. The following command output shows the generation of a PKCS12 keystore using the default values, and has the following associated artifacts:

-**Note:**
+**Notes:**
 Some detailed output messages have been omitted.

 - The CA is created.